A preorder on the set of links with applications to symmetric unions: Small links and finiteness

 \begin{corollary} Let $K$ and $K'$ be two knots such that $K \succeq K'$. \begin{enumerate}[label=\textup{(\arabic*)}] \item If $K$ is a Montesinos knot with three rational tangles, then $K'$ is the unknot, a $2$-bridge knot, or a Montesinos knot with three rational tangles. \item If $K$ is a $(p, q)$-torus knot with $p$ and $q$ odd, then $K'$ is the unknot or a $(p', q')$-torus knot with $p'$ and $q'$ odd. \end{enumerate} \end{corollary}

-\begin{proof} (1) A Montesinos knot with $3$ tangles is a small knot by \cite[Corollary ~4.(a)]{Oer84}, hence $K'$ must be a small knot by Theorem~\ref{thm:small}(1).
-Since a small knot is prime, then by Theorem~\ref{thm:order}(3) and Remark~\ref{rem:rcomp}, $K'$ is the unknot, a $2$-bridge knot, or a Montesinos knot with $r' \leq 3$ tangles, and now $r' = 3$.
+\begin{proof} (1) A Montesinos knot with three rational tangles is a small knot by \cite[Corollary~4.(a)]{Oer84}, hence $K'$ must be a small knot by Theorem~\ref{thm:small}(1).
+Since a small knot is prime, then by Theorem~\ref{thm:order}(3) and Remark~\ref{rem:rcomp}, $K'$ is the unknot, a $2$-bridge knot, or a Montesinos knot with $r' \leq 3$ rational tangles, and now $r' = 3$.

 (2) A torus knot is a small knot since the only essential properly embedded surface in its exterior is a fibered annulus.
 Hence $K'$ must be a small knot by Theorem~\ref{thm:small}(1) and then prime.
 By Theorem~\ref{thm:order}(4), $K'$ is the unknot, a $2$-bridge knot, an elliptic Montesinos knot, or a torus knot.
 Now, $K$ is a $(p, q)$-torus knot with $p$ and $q$ odd, and thus its $2$-fold branched cover $\Sigma_2(K)$ is the Brieskorn integral homology sphere $\Sigma (2, p, q)$, see \cite[Theorem~7.12]{JaNe83}.
 Hence $K'$ cannot be a $2$-bridge knot.
 If $K'$ is an elliptic Montesinos knot, then its $2$-fold branched cover $\Sigma_2(K')$ is a Seifert fibered integral homology sphere with finite fundamental group.
 Hence $\Sigma_2(K')$ must be the Poincar\'{e} sphere and $K'$ is the $(3, 5)$-torus knot (see \cite[Affirmation~2.5]{BoOt91}).
 Moreover, if $K'$ is a $(p', q')$-torus knot, then $p'$ and $q'$ must be odd by \cite[Theorem~7.12]{JaNe83} since $\Sigma_2(K')$ is an integral homology sphere. \end{proof}